 Daniel 5: 1-4

-Day 2- IMMEDIATE, is the word to notice as God looked down from Heaven on this debauchery and desecration of holy things.
+Day 2- IMMEDIATELY OR SUDDENING (depending on your translation) are the words to notice as God looked down from Heaven on this debauchery and desecration of holy things.

 Day 3- What was the king's reaction?